aogajoseph/ubuntuabilitycentre/README.md

 ## License

-This project is licensed under a Free Site License.
-See [License](LICENSE.md) for further details.
+This project is licensed under a [Free Site License CC 3.0](LICENSE.md)